Shentar1/imgConvert/README.md

 # Note:

-### intended for conversion to SVG file format for use with cricut hardware and similar use cases.
+###### intended for conversion to SVG file format for use with Cricut hardware and similar use cases.
 Image quality is not preserved during conversion.